-What is the Future Value of Annuity Due Formula?
+Formula to Calculate Future Value of Annuity Due

 The term “future value of an annuity” refers to the future value of the string of consecutive and equal payments that are likely to be made in the future.
 Further, annuity due indicates that the payments are done at the beginning of the time period.
 The formula for the future value of an annuity due is calculated based on periodic payment, number of periods and effective rate of interest.
 Mathematically, it is represented as,